 Shampoo, conditioner, moisturizers, razors, deodorant, condoms, and sanitary napkins and pads are all readily available in India.
 You'll have to search to get roll-on antiperspirant and tampons outside major cities, but they can be found.
 The tampon don't usually come with applicators through.
 Bring mosquito repellent with you, as western brands tend to be stronger and more effective than the Indian ones.
 It's also a good idea to pack sunscreen and your favorite hair products.
 The range of gels and hair sprays is limited, and hair wax is virtually non-existent, outside major cities.

 Other Useful Items

 Anti-bacterial and wet wipes are extremely useful for many situations.
-A torch or flashlight, sunglasses, padlock and chain (to secure your luggage on trains), toilet paper, and earplugs also come in handy.
+A torch or flashlight, sunglasses, hat, padlock and chain (to secure your luggage on trains), toilet paper, earplugs, and sleeping bag liner also come in handy.
 If you wish to use any electronic devices from the United States, you may need a voltage converter and plug adapter.
 People coming from countries with 230V currency, such as Australia and the UK, only require a plug adapter for their appliances.
 In addition, it's highly recommended that you bring a couple of books.
 You'll find yourself waiting around a lot in India (the concept of time and punctuality is much different to the west) and reading material is invaluable.
 Many guesthouses also have a collection of books and will allow swapping.
-A good India guidebook can also be helpful.
+A good India guidebook can be helpful too.